 To build a raised concrete patio with pavers, you’ll need a wide range of tools and materials.

-- Open-reel measuring tape to calculate the dimensions of the patio and ensure accurate placement of materials
+• Open-reel measuring tape to calculate the dimensions of the patio and ensure accurate placement of materials

-- Stakes and a string to mark the perimeter of the patio area
+• Stakes and a string to mark the perimeter of the patio area

-- Carpenter’s square to ensure the layout is level and square
+• Carpenter’s square to ensure the layout is level and square

-- Shovel to excavate the area for the patio base and retaining wall
+• Shovel to excavate the area for the patio base and retaining wall

-- Wheelbarrow to transport materials such as gravel, sand and retaining wall blocks
+• Wheelbarrow to transport materials such as gravel, sand, and retaining wall blocks

-- Level to ensure the base, retaining wall and concrete pavers are level during installation
+• Level to ensure the base, retaining wall, and concrete pavers are level during installation

-- Vibratory plate compactor or hand tamper to compact the aggregates and set the pavers
+• Vibratory plate compactor or hand tamper to compact the aggregates and set the pavers

-- Landscape fabric to prevent weed growth underneath the patio
+• Landscape fabric to prevent weed growth underneath the patio

-- Chalk line to create straight lines when laying pavers
+• Chalk line to create straight lines when laying pavers

-- Circular saw with a diamond blade to cut concrete pavers and retaining wall blocks as needed for a custom fit
+• Circular saw with a diamond blade to cut concrete pavers and retaining wall blocks as needed for a custom fit

-- Polymeric sand to fill joints between pavers
+• Polymeric sand to fill joints between pavers

-- Hard-bristle broom to sweep polymeric sand into the gaps between pavers and clean the area during construction
+• Hard-bristle broom to sweep polymeric sand into the gaps between pavers and clean the area during construction

-- Utility knife to cut landscape fabric or geogrid material as needed
+• Utility knife to cut landscape fabric or geogrid material as needed

-- Safety gear (P.P.E.) like gloves, a hard hat, safety glasses and a respirator to protect your body when using power tools and cutting concrete pavers and retaining blocks
+• Safety gear (P.P.E.) like gloves, a hard hat, safety glasses, and a respirator to protect your body when using power tools and cutting concrete pavers and retaining blocks

 How to Build a Raised Concrete Patio With a Retaining Wall

+Ready to build your dream patio?
 Here’s a step-by-step guide to building a raised concrete patio with a retaining wall:

-1. Plan & Design
+2. Plan & Design

-Sketch your raised concrete patio on a piece of graph paper to determine the size, shape and location of the patio.
+Next, sketch out your raised concrete patio on a piece of graph paper to determine the size, shape, and location of the patio.
+At this stage, you should determine the height, depth, and base of the retaining wall.

-2. Mark the Area
+3. Mark the Area

 Mark the patio area using a string line and grade stakes.
 Make sure that the layout is square and level by using a carpenter’s square.

-3. Excavate the Area
+4. Excavate the Area

 Dig a trench along the area where the retaining wall will be built and ensure the excavated area is level.

-4. Prepare the Base
+5. Prepare the Base

-5. Install the Retaining Wall
+6. Install the Retaining Wall

 Start laying the first level of retaining wall blocks at the base.